-On March 1, 1961, President John F. Kennedy signed the Executive Order that created the Peace Corps.
-At the UW–Madison, we celebrate the founding of the agency each year in a variety of ways, and invite the campus and community to celebrate with us.
+On March 1, 1961, President John F. Kennedy signed the executive order that created the Peace Corps.
+At UW–Madison, we celebrate the founding of the agency each year in a variety of ways, and invite the campus and community to celebrate with us.
 After two years of no volunteers in the field due to the March 2020 COVID-19 evacuations, we are excited that volunteers have now been back in the field for almost two years!

 Freeze for Food 5K/10K

-Get excited for the 41st annual Freeze for Food run/walk!
+Get excited for the 42nd annual Freeze for Food run/walk!
 The 5K will start at noon, and the 10K will start at 1 p.m.
-This event is run by the RPCVs of Wisconsin–Madison with the goal of providing a fun way for people to get outside and exercise while also raising funds to support Madison’s Open Doors for Refugees.
-Open Doors for Refugees is a nonprofit organization dedicated to supporting the resettlement of refugees and welcoming them into the Madison community.
+This event is run by the RPCVs of Wisconsin–Madison with the goal of providing a fun way for people to get outside and exercise while also raising funds to support Madison’s Open Doors for Refugees, a nonprofit dedicated to supporting the resettlement of refugees and welcoming them into the Madison community.
 Participants will have the option to join virtually or in-person.
 In-person runners will follow a path along Lake Wingra, while virtual participants can choose any preferred location.
 Learn more.

 Sponsored by International Division ▪ Open Doors for Refugees ▪ Returned Peace Corps Volunteers of Wisconsin – Madison